Demsoc is a membership organisation. Anyone can join. This page tells you a bit more about how it’s run.

 Demsoc’s day-to-day work is undertaken by a small staff team, led by Anthony Zacharzewski as Director.

-Susie Latta manages Demsoc’s projects.
+Susie Latta manages Demsoc’s projects and is our Head of Events.
 In a wide ranging career she has managed many complex projects in the private, public and charitable sectors, both in the UK and overseas.
 She began her career as a manager with J Sainsbury plc before going on to do public relations for new store openings.
 She was director of a British children’s charity in Russia and has spent a number of years living in the Arabian Gulf and North Africa where she worked as a journalist and editor; a business adviser and for the British Council.

 More recently she has worked as project manager and leadership development consultant for clients included the UK Fire and Rescue Services and HM Prison Service; and as a policy officer for Kent Police Authority, where her work included public engagement.
 She organised the annual Summit of the Society of Local Authority Chief Executives (SOLACE) in 2011 and 2012 and an international policing conference for the London Mayor’s Office for Policing and Crime (MOPAC) in 2013.